Film Appearances: Deadpool 2

 - Know When to Fold 'Em: She doesn't even try to fight The Juggernaut when he comes her way.
 Born Lucky as she may be, there's no amount of luck in the world that could save her against him.

 - Mismatched Eyes: Her right eye is a normal brown color whereas her left is gold.
+The vitiligo patch around it emphasizes the difference.

 - Ms. Fanservice: Her costume is a form-fitting, midriff-revealing leather with plunging neckline, and the camera never fails to notice.